xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience.md

 After adding all the staff email addresses they require and setting the access levels, the vendor needs to click the **Save changes** button.
 This will create the new vendor staff profile(s).

+## Inviting new vendor staff members to log in
 Once a new vendor staff profile has been created, the vendor needs to send an invitation to the staff member so they can log in to their profile and begin their work.
 To send an invitation, the vendor uses the "Send" link provided on the line of the respective vendor staff profile:
 ![mvp_invitation_send_link.png]({{site.baseurl}}/attachments/ref_6X7UpEq6/mvp_invitation_send_link.png)